 Installation view, Eva LeWitt, VI, VII, Oslo, 2018.
 Courtesy the artist and VI, VII, Oslo.
 Photo by Christian Tunge. © Eva LeWitt

 The vibrant sculptures of New York–based artist Eva LeWitt (b.
 1985, Spoleto, Italy) transform industrially manufactured materials such as coated mesh, polyurethane foam, and latex into hand-fashioned environmental arrangements of hanging geometric forms and gradations of undulating color.
-For the ICA’s Sandra and Gerald Fineberg Art Wall, LeWitt will conceive of a monumental hanging wall sculpture made of colorful coated mesh whose design creates a number of interlocking minimal forms that resemble landscape elements.
+For the ICA’s Sandra and Gerald Fineberg Art Wall, LeWitt will conceive of a monumental hanging wall sculpture made of colorful bands of coated mesh fabric whose shifting linear composition creates a number of interlocking circular forms.
 As the work’s crosshatched woven surfaces and fields of color overlap and respond to ambient conditions, an optical moiré effect is produced, creating a dynamic perceptual experience that vibrates throughout the museum’s interior.